"Blue & White Imari"

 Seaweed Roll with dried Small Fish inside.

+My mom and grandmother started making things for "Osechi" a few days before New Year's Day.
+Basically stewing and pickling vegetable.
 They would finish dishes they can prepare ahead, so that they don't need to cook meals during the first few days of the New Year.
 By doing so they can enjoy themselves to celebrate the New Year.
 Normally my mom used a stackable "Jubako" to serve the "Osechi", then kept refilling with those pre-cooked vegetables and sea food.

 And "Mochi"(Sticky Rice Cakes), which we eat instead of rice.
 This steamed and pounded Sticky Rice Sheets, cut into individual servings, come in many shapes.
 The most popular shape is rectangular.
 We eat them in many ways.
 "Tsukeyaki" is the simplest way.
 We roast them on the stove top then dip in soy sauce, then sometimes wrap with "Nori(seawead sheet)".
 In my family it was always accompanied by "Hakusai Zuke( lightly pickled Nappa Cabbage)".